stratis-storage/stratisd/README.md

 Stratisd makes use of `rustfmt` to enforce consistent formatting in Rust files.
 PRs must pass the `fmt` task in the CI in order to be merged.
-The `fmt` task currently uses rustfmt-preview (pinned to 0.6.1, as shipped with Rust 1.27).
+The `fmt` task currently uses rustfmt 1.0 as shipped with Rust 1.31).

 ##### Getting correct rustfmt (Fedora 28 x86_64)